ArthurChenCoding/Paint-Bot/README.md

 # Paint Bot

-Implemented a fully dexterous robot manipulator with GUI using forward and inverse kinematics.
+A fully dexterous robot manipulator with GUI using forward and inverse kinematics, which can be manipulated through the control panel to perform both rotational and translational control of the end effector.

 ## Installation